 As an example of transitional ethics, an old dam on my property was in bad repair.
 While we were in the grip of a decade-long drought, when/if it ever rained again, it was in danger of collapsing.

-The state of the dam was not only a safety issue, but a collapse would have seen much of the precious water escape (this is a really dry area), caused major erosion and a ton of slow growing trees bowled over in the process.
+The state of the dam was a safety issue.
+Also, a collapse would have seen much of the precious water escape (this is a really dry area), caused major erosion and a ton of slow growing trees bowled over in the process.

 Just recently we had one-in-100-year storms that brought flash flooding – twice in three months – the last incident being a few days ago.
 On both occasions the dam filled beyond capacity.